Code4Blessings/node-weather-app/README.md

 2. Have the request module parse it as a JSON
 3. Print the lat/longs to the terminal
 4. Test your work!

+#### Challenge Handle errors for geocoding request

+1. Setup an error handler for low-level errors
+2. Test by disabling network request and running the app
+3. Set up error handling for no matching results
+4. Test by altering the search term and running the app.